indoorequal/indoorequal.org/README.md

 - `mapTilerApiKey`: the [MapTiler](https://www.maptiler.com/) API Key
 - `tilesUrl`: The URL of the indoor= tileJSON
 - `indoorEqualApiKey`: the [indoor=](https://indoorequal.com/) API Key (optional if you don't use the official indoor= tileJSON
+- `indoorMinZoom`: The minimum level of zoom when the indoor features are displayed

 ## Remote Command API